Wouldubeinta/Fmod-Bank-Tools/README.md

 ## Adding password file

-* Type the password into a file with the same name as your .BANK file, with a .txt extension instead or password.txt for all encypted banks to use.
+* Type the password into a file with the same name as your .BANK file, with a .txt extension instead or password.txt for all the encrypted banks to use.

 Example:

 ```
 Weapons.bank <-- Original bank file, to name your password file after.
 Weapons.txt <-- Contains the password and nothing else.
-password.txt <-- Contains the password and nothing else for all banks to use.
+password.txt <-- Contains the password and nothing else for all the encypted banks to use.
 ```